st3fan/dovecot-xaps-daemon/README.md

 Without Push, your iPhone will Fetch email periodically.
 This means that mail is delayed and that your device will use precious power to connect to a remote IMAP server.

-so using native Push messages means that your phone will receive new email notifications over a highly optimized connection to iCloud that it already has for other purposes.
+Using native Push messages means that your phone will receive new email notifications over a highly optimized connection to iCloud that it already has for other purposes.

 High Level Overview
 -------------------